FAQs

 - 02

-The FEEL AMAZING Vulva & Vaginal Moisturizer was co-created by Menopause Chicks in response to 3 things:
+The Vulva & Vaginal Moisturizer by Menopause Chicks was co-created by Menopause Chicks in response to 3 things:

-Most available treatments target the vaginal (internal) and ignore vulva health (external.)
+Most available treatments target the vagina (internal) and ignore vulva health (external.)

 - 03